AlexVPopov/alexvpopov.github.io/source/_posts/2013-09-02-install-postgresql-9-dot-2-4-on-os-x-mountain-lion.markdown

 ---
 # A quick way to get Postgres to work with your existing Rails app

 There are plenty of instructions for installing PSQL on OS X Mountain Lion such as [this](https://coderwall.com/p/1mni7w) or [this](http://metacog.elijames.org/post/28333408639/setting-up-a-development-environment-on-mountain-lion).
-The problem here is that as of Mountain Lion Postgres opens a socket in `/var/pgsql_socket`, which is different from previous versions.
-As a result, when you try to start Postgres with `psql` in the shell, you'll get an error message, similar to:
+The problem here is that as of Mountain Lion Postgres opens a socket in `/var/pgsql_socket`, which is different from previous versions.<!-- more --> As a result, when you try to start Postgres with `psql` in the shell, you'll get an error message, similar to:

 {% codeblock [PSQL starting error] %}
 psql: could not connect to server: Permission denied